From Moral Issues that Divide Us

 If motion pictures present stories that will affect lives for the better, they can become the most powerful force for the improvement of mankind. . . .
 [Film producers] know that the motion picture within its own field of entertainment may be directly responsible for spiritual or moral progress, for higher types of social life, and for much correct thinking.

-Plato would likely agree with this, as well as the following three general principles of the Motion Picture Production Code:
+This attitude is also reflected in the following three general principles of the Motion Picture Production Code:

 1. No picture shall be produced that will lower the moral standards of those who see it.
 Hence the sympathy of the audience should never be thrown to the side of crime, wrongdoing, evil or sin.